 This post may contain affiliate links.
 If you use these links to buy something we may earn a small commission.
 Thanks.

-Plumber call-out costs can be expensive.
+Calling a plumber to come out can be expensive.
 Learning to carry out minor plumbing emergencies yourself can resolve your issue quickly and save you a lot of money.

 If you do have to call a plumber out for a problem, don’t be shy in asking what the problem is and how it can be fixed.
 It could be that the next time this issue occurs, you might be able to handle it yourself.